 All parents have the right to raise and educate their children as they deem best without governmental interference.
 Traditionally, American parents have a fundamental liberty right to raise and educate their children under both the First and Fourteenth Amendments to the U.S. Constitution.
 A fundamental constitutional right is given the highest level of scrutiny and protection from the courts.

 Many anonymous tips to Child Protective Services hotlines of alleged child abuse are false or greatly exaggerated.
 Government enforcement of false allegations tear apart families and may result in government authorities forcibly removing children from their parents’ care.
 Understand that the social worker, school official or police officer at your door is not necessarily your enemy.
 If a complaint is filed they have an obligation under the law to investigate.
 Do not unnecessarily antagonize the investigator.
-Some investigators do have an agenda inconsistent with the best interests of your children.
+However, some investigators do have an agenda inconsistent with the best interests of your children.

 One red flag is when an investigator at your door tells you that you have to allow him entry to your home because it is the “law.”
-This is blatantly false and evidences that the person at your door is either directly lying or is woefully ignorant of the law.
+This is blatantly false and likely means that the person at your door is either directly lying or is woefully ignorant of the law.
 When faced with an investigator improperly trying to enter your home, politely refuse entry and follow these tips.

 1. Do Not Allow Entrance to Your Home.

 An investigator can only enter your home if you consent (so do not consent), if he has a court order or search warrant, or if there is an emergency situation directly threatening the life or safety of your children.
+Try to speak with the investigator on the front porch.

 2. Get Identification.